top of page

 The Power of Making Something Ugly

-The Power of Making Something Ugly Last week I painted something truly hideous.
-Wonky proportions, clashing colours, a general sense of “what is this?”—it just wasn’t working.
+The Power of Making Something Ugly: Embracing the Beauty in Imperfection Last week, I painted something truly hideous.
+It had wonky proportions, clashing colours, and an overall sense of “what is this?”—it just wasn’t working.
 And yet, I loved making it.
 Because sometimes, creating something ugly is exactly what we need.
-My studio’s full of these pieces.
-Unfinished, awkward, destined to be reworked or painted over.
+My studio is full of these pieces.
+They are unfinished, awkward, and destined to be reworked or painted over.
 But they still tell a story.
-They’re part of me.
-And they mattered in the moment. --- Why Creating the Ugly Matt
+They are part of m

 Emma Bull